 Quizzes will cover the virtual lectures and the reading materials provided in each of the Lessons.
 The quizzes are posted in Canvas within their weekly module.
 Each quiz includes 20 multiple-choice or true/false questions (1 pt. each) to be completed in 45 minutes and due before Friday at midnight.
 They are open note and open book, but there will not be enough time to look up each question.
-Students may take each quiz up to two times and receive the average of the two scores.
+Students may take each quiz as many times as they want before the due date and receive the highest score.
 You do not need to go to a testing center to take these quizzes, but do make sure to have good internet connection.
 Quizzes are intended to check for completion and comprehension of the lesson materials and should be taken after you complete the reading/lecture materials.
+Quizzes should be taken independently.
+Quizzes cannot be taken after the answers have been released (one week following the due date).
 Please note, the quizzes change each semester, each attempt, and vary for each student.
+I reserve the right to change the quiz format.